 telephone calls while travelling on Corporation business.

 Members should wherever reasonably possible make use of technology in order to fulfill their responsibilities.
-An appropriate device (as determined from time to time, currently an iPad, tablet or laptop computer) may be loaned to a Member by the relevant Corporation, in accordance with a hardware loaner policy which includes provisions for refreshment and maintenance.

-Reimbursement of communication line expenses for communication devices used in whole or in part for Corporation business will be provided in amounts set by the Sponsors Corporation from time to time, provided that no expenses specifically attributable to calls or other communications unrelated to Corporation business shall be reimbursable.

-The Administration Corporation shall have the discretion to, instead of loaning hardware and/or reimbursing for communication line expenses as provided for in Section 3.2, provide an allowance of up to $2,000 per annum per Administration Corporation Member.
-This allowance would also cover minor incidental expenses which may be incurred from time to time in the course of Administration Corporation business.
+Each Corporation shall provide an allowance of $4,000 per annum per Member.
+This allowance would also cover minor incidental expenses which may be incurred from time to time in the course of the respective Corporation’s business.

-In addition, in recognition that Sponsors Corporation Members may incur minor expenses when conducting Sponsors Corporation business that are otherwise not reimbursed, Sponsors Corporation Members will be entitled to a monthly allowance of up to $50.00 to cover incidental expenses.

-No receipts will be required to claim the allowances described in this Section 3.3.
-Claim for the allowance should be made by a Member to the Authorizing Authority.
-All other expenses which are reimbursable pursuant to this By-Law No. 6 and its appendices will be reimbursed only upon presentation of receipts in accordance with Section 3.5.
+No receipts will be required to claim the allowances described in this Section 3.2.
+A pro-rated payment for the allowance will be paid to a Member by the Authorizing Authority at the end of each quarter.
+All other expenses which are reimbursable pursuant to this By-Law No. 6 and its appendices will be reimbursed only upon presentation of receipts in accordance with Section 3.4.
 Cash advances against future expenses will not be provided.

 The Corporations will provide to Members traveling on business corporate insurance that includes: